Table of Contents

 Peter Drucker said ‘you can’t manage what you can’t measure.’
 Well, you cannot improve your concentration when you don’t know what your strengths and weakness are, to begin with!
 Take 5-10 minutes at the end of your study week and review your routine, study habits, and progress to spot a pattern.

 This will also give you a chance to mark your inefficiencies, modify your habits, and develop an effective study system.
 Your weaknesses don’t make you weak, your mentality does.
 So use every opportunity to improve and don’t forget to reward yourself when you have accomplished a task.

-Let’s read some effective tips that can help you better concentrate on studies-
+Let’s read some effective tips that can help you better concentrate on your studies-

-- Keep track of all the tasks you’ve finished in one place.
+- Keep track of all the tasks you have finished in one place.

-- If you do not feel like studying, engage in an activity of your choice for a while.
+- If you do not feel like studying, take a minute to prepare mentally.